Hormone Testing and Interpretation for Male Infertility

 Low FSH Levels

-As mentioned above, a normal FSH is generally considered to be between 1.0 and 7.0 MIU/mL.
-A significantly low FSH would be considered 0.5 or less, though the 0.6 to 0.9 range would be considered borderline.
+As mentioned above, a normal FSH is generally considered to be between 1.0 and 7.6 MIU/mL.
+A significantly low FSH would be considered 0.7 or less.
 I have seen men with normal sperm production with an FSH of 0.8 or 0.9, but levels in this range do raise the suspicion that something may be suppressing pituitary FSH production.

 High FSH Levels

-Men with low sperm counts often have an elevated FSH (over 7.0 MIU/mL).
+Men with low sperm counts often have an elevated FSH (over 7.6 MIU/mL).
 This indicates that the pituitary gland is responding normally to decreased sperm production by producing more FSH in an effort to “drive” the testicles to make more sperm.
 This elevated FSH is not a problem in itself, but rather a sign that the pituitary gland is responding normally to testicles that are not working properly.
-In this situation, I look for reversible reasons for the sperm production problem, such as varicoceles, low testosterone, or certain medications (such as clomiphene citrate or anastrazole).
+In this situation, I look for reversible reasons for the sperm production problem, such as varicoceles, low testosterone, etc.

 FSH in Men with Azoospermia